s51517765/Competitive-programming-training/README.md

 # Competitive-programming-training
-Competitive programming training with AtCorder past problems
+Competitive programming training with AtCoder past problems

 Using c++